TEAMuP-dev/pyharp/README.md

 Here are some of the examples available:
 - [Pitch Shifter](examples/pitch_shifter/)

-# Tutorial: Making a HARP Harmonic/Percussive Separator.
+# Tutorial: Making a HARP Pitch Shifter.

 To make a HARP app, you'll need to write some audio processing code and wrap it using Gradio and PyHARP.